Between Two Worlds: How Young Latinos Come of Age in America

-Latinos who trace their heritage to Mexico—a group that comprises more than six-in-ten Hispanics in the U.S.—are nearly twice as likely as other Latinos to say a friend or relative is a current or former gang member.
+Latinos who trace their heritage to Mexico—a group that comprises more than six-in-ten Hispanics in the U.S.—are more likely than other Latinos to say a friend or relative is a current or former gang member.
 However, Latinos of Mexican descent are no more likely than other Hispanics to report that they are or have been in a gang.
-Mexican-Americans also are no more likely than other Latinos to say they have been in a fight or involved with weapons in the past year.
+Mexican-American also are no more likely than other Latino to say they have been in a fight or involved with weapons in the past year.

 The judgment of young Latinos ages 16 to 25 on the impact of gangs on their communities is unequivocal.
 Seven-in-ten say gangs make life worse for Hispanics, and an additional 25% believe gangs have no impact.
 Only 2% see gangs as beneficial.

 The remainder of this section examines in greater detail how such factors as nativity, age, education, religiosity and gender, together and separately, increase the likelihood that Latino youths will engage in risky behaviors.
 It will also examine how these core demographic groups view the impact of gangs on life in their communities.